monsoonmaelstrom/book2/book2.md

 Fuck.

-I notice Davy in the background now talking to Liam as Liam watches me.
+I notice Davy in the background, now talking to Liam as Liam watches me.
 I close my eyes.
 Fuck.

 “It’s fine, sis.”

 It is not fine.
 Least fine is the fact that except for this last bit, I’d do it all again, because Davy was right.
 The only thing I would have changed, retrospectively, would have been to slit her throat before she ever woke up.
 It is so fucking far from fine it’s laughable.
-I resist the urge though, because the last thing everyone else needs is to see me standing here, covered in Lisette’s blood, laughing.
+I resist the urge though, because I’m pretty sure the last thing everyone else needs is to see me standing here, covered in Lisette’s blood, laughing.
 Fuck.

 I open my eyes back up.
 Davy is still talking to Liam.
 I have no idea what he’s saying, and I can’t quite make myself care right now.

 “Alex, we need to move.”

 “I know.
 Another minute isn’t going to hurt anything, Hazel.
-We don’t know if anyone else is coming, but even if they are, we’ll be gone before they get here.”
+We don’t know if anyone is coming, but even if they are, we’ll be gone before they get here.”

 “They’re coming,” I tell him.